 The 4G network is based on LTE - 3GPP Long Term Evolution.
-LTE is a series of upgrades to existing UMTS technology and will be rolled out on Telstra's existing 1800MHz frequency band.
+LTE is a series of upgrades to existing UMTS technology and was initially rolled out on Telstra's existing 1800MHz frequency band.
 This new network boosts peak downloads speeds up to 100Mbps and 50Mbps upload, latency reduced from around 300ms to less than 100ms, and significantly lower congestion.

 With a massive increase in speed, how can the cell tower transmit and retrieve all this extra data from the Internet?
-Your 4G connection is only as fast as what the phone tower can provide you.
-Older EDGE or HSPA networks can get away with E1 or optical fibre backhaul links (ie the link that connects the tower into the wider network), but LTE services require a far more advanced Ethernet-based backhaul link.
+Your 4G connection is only as fast as what the base station can provide you.
+Older EDGE or HSPA networks could get away with E1 or microwave backhaul links (ie the link that connects the tower into the wider network), but LTE services require a far more advanced Ethernet-based backhaul link, generally by Optical Fibre.
+Unfortunately this is a key limitation on how fast your local base station can be upgraded to provide 4G.
 The transition from circuit-switched to packet switched (IP based) networks affords better QoS (through MPLS and other link/network layer protocols) and significant reductions in latency.

 4G bandwidth (ie the width of frequencies we can send and receive on) is critical in supporting high speed and a high number of users.
 Because in order for your connection not to get confused with someone else's, each user is allocated a small sliver of frequencies that they can transmit on and nobody else can.
 You'll notice this most during peak usage hours, where as more people start using the tower it will reduce the width of your (and everyone else's) sliver of frequencies, resulting in each person getting a reduced download/upload speed.